-“This verdict reaffirms the principle, embodied in laws like Title IX and the Whistleblower Protection Act, that coaches who stand up for female athletes should not have to fear retaliation by their employers.
-This protection is the cornerstone of Title IX, and cases like this prove how important that is.”
+“This verdict reaffirms the principle, embodied in laws like Title IX and the Whistleblower Protection Act, that coaches who stand up for female athletes should not have to fear retaliation by their employers,” added Chapin.
+“This protection is the cornerstone of Title IX, and cases like this prove how important that is.”

-Discrimination in athletics is not unique.
-As SDSU’s witnesses reminded the jury on several occasions throughout this trial, women’s sports usually draw much smaller crowds than men’s sports.
+According to Chapin, “Discrimination in athletics is not unique.
+As SDSU’s witnesses reminded the jury on several occasions throughout the trial, women’s sports usually draw much smaller crowds than men’s sports.
 This may, in turn, reinforce institutional biases against women’s sports within money conscious Universities.
-Coach Burns’ success here reaffirms the basic safeguards that are necessary to combat this strong current.
+Coach Burns’ success here reaffirms the basic safeguards that are necessary to combat this strong current.”

 Reflecting on the significance of this case, David Sanford, Chairman of Sanford Heisler Sharp, remarked, “Coach Burns is a most courageous woman and a great role model for girls and women throughout the United States.
 We are thrilled for her and all people who now have more protection as they speak out against injustice.”